Division of Institutional Equity & Diversity Resources

 Microaggressions in the Classroom by Yolanda Flores Niemann, Professor of Psychology at UNT

-- Video created by Carla LynDale Carter-Bishop, MFA, Lecturer/Faculty Advisor, Department of Media Arts
+- Directed by Carla LynDale Carter, MFA, Lecturer/Faculty Advisor, Department of Media Arts

 While the division still addresses discrimination and harassment issues, including Title IX and ADA compliance through the Office of Equal Opportunity, the creation of the Office of Diversity and Inclusion has increased the efforts of the Division of Institutional Equity and Diversity to educate its community about the new lexicon of diversity, equity, and inclusion.
 Some key terms and concepts follow: